vlarsen/gnome-fiction/README.md

 wakening
 =============

-Web pages for the WoW guild Wakening on EU-Silvermoon
+Web pages for the WoW guild Wakening on EU-Silvermoon.